 - 1/3 cup unrefined organic coconut oil you can use canola oil, or melted vegan buttery spread

-- 2/3 cup non-dairy milk I used SO Delicious brand
+- 2/3 cup non-dairy milk I used SO Delicious brand - use whatever brand is safe for your dietary needs

 - 3 Tablespoons vanilla coconut milk yogurt I used SO Delicious brand